ianderrington/genai/docs/Understanding/agents/rag.md

    * Manner of query encoding when and what to retrieve.
    * How to combine the contexts with the prompts

-One of the seminal papers on RAG, [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401.pdf) introduced a complete solution for enabled training the models themselves for embeddings that would better-enable retrieval.
-Many present incarnations of RAG append information based on document lookup methods that do not include model fine-tuning to improve the document embedding.
+One of the seminal papers on RAG, [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401.pdf) introduced a solution for end-to-end training of models involving training document and query encoding, lookup and demosntrated revealing [improved results](https://contextual.ai/introducing-rag2/) over solutions where model components were frozen.
+For reasons of simplicity, however, a generally standard approach uses models that are frozen to embed and query documents.

 ## RAG vs Finetuning

 ??? code "[Rag vs Finetuning](https://github.com/informagi/RAGvsFT) reveals Fine tuning boosts performance over RAG"
    [Paper](https://arxiv.org/abs/2403.01432)